GreyKeenan/dukesup/index.md

 Take the opponent's FIEF to end the game.

-You can play the opponent's face-up FIEF in runs/sets.
+Once the opponent's FIEF is face-up, you can play it in runs/sets.
-However, you *must* take any DUKES guarding it in that turn.
+However, you *must* take any DUKES guarding it in the same turn.
-Taking their FIEF ends the game.
+Taking the FIEF ends the game;
+move on to scoring.

 Alternatively, if your draw and discard piles are both empty, meaining all of your cards are on the table or in your hand,